The Best Whole Grains for Type 2 Diabetes

 Grains are made from edible seeds or kernels, in their whole form, these contain three components—the endosperm, the germ, and the bran.
 Refined grains, found in cakes, cookies, or white bread, are processed to remove these three components.
 Whole grains contain all components of the kernel making them a rich source of fiber, nutrients, and phytochemicals.

-Whole grain's effect on type 2 diabetes
+How whole grains effect type 2 diabetes management

 Whole grains are believed to help prevent diabetes and weight gain.
 When researchers investigate links between diet and diabetes, one of the most consistent findings is that people who eat more whole grains are less likely to develop this disease.